tapis-project/tms_server/README.md

       - certs
       - config
       - database
-      - keygen
       - logs
       - migrations

 ## Initializing the TMS Root Data Directory

 The TMSS automatically initializes its root data directory on startup.
 Initialization includes creating the root directory and all its subdirectories as well as moving the default configuration files into those subdirectories.
-These default files are:
+These default files include these:

   - ~/.tms/certs/cert.pem